quantum-bits/galilee-server/seeds/prod/practices/public-reading.md

-{ "title": "Public Reading of Scripture" }
+{ "title": "Public Reading of Scripture", "id": 9 }

 The Bible was meant to be read, but it was also meant to be heard.
 To hear someone read the Word is a different experience than to simply read silently to